-As a minor action, a character can aim at specific target with a ranged weapon.
+As a minor action, a character can aim at specific target that the character can see with a ranged weapon.
 While aiming, the ranged attacks with that weapon gain a +2 bonus to accuracy against the target that the weapon is being aimed at.
 Also, many talents and weapon features give extra bonuses when aiming.
 Aiming does not apply to offensive psionic powers.
 The focusing combat behavior applies to that instead.